Back to Resources

 Phase 1: Exporting Your QBSE Data

-Before your subscription ends and Intuit deletes your records, you must download your entire transaction history.
+Before you cancel your subscription and lose access, download your entire transaction history.
 You need these files for tax audit protection:

 1. Export Transaction Logs (CSV)